LineageOS/lineage_wiki/pages/how-tos/bugs.md

 - Ask if it is fixed already - if the report is still open it probably is still present!
 - Ask for status updates - we can't provide them (no ETA!)
 - Ping people/maintainers - most of them already check the tracker
-- Post bugs on modified devices (e.g., devices with many add-ons, or rooted devices) -  as those modifications are potentially causes for your issue.
+- Post bugs on modified devices (e.g., devices with many add-ons, or rooted devices) -  as those modifications are potentially causes for your issue
+- Post AI output - if we needed educated guesses, we can/will prompt the models ourselves.
+Other than that, it really provides no value having to filter through even more text that may be completely unhelpful
+- Update the post with every affected build - if the report is still open, the issue likely still exists

 We accept bugs on the following: